logo

 Your Eligibility status

-Because your German ancestor naturalised in another country before the birth of the next generation, they automatically lost their German citizenship.
+Because your German ancestor naturalized in another country before the birth of the next generation, they automatically lost their German citizenship.
 This means they could not pass it down to their children, and the chain of descent was broken.

 If you believe there are unique legal circumstances, please submit your details below for review.